move-elevator/dynamic-form-bundle/README.md

 DynamicFormBundle
 =================

-A Symfony bundle to database managed dynamic forms
+A Symfony bundle to create database driven Symfony-Forms.